 - Provide as a reference point for up-to-date scientific knowledge and information on illicit drug impacts and human health risk in the built environment to inform opinion and reporting within the media.

-Graham Corban, Client Service Manager for Hills Laboratories
+Graham Corban, Client Service Manager – Hill Laboratories

-Paul Newell is a chemist and environmental scientist and holds tertiary qualifications in chemistry and environmental science as well as qualifications in forensic investigation and has worked extensively in both the public and private sectors for more than 25 years.
+Paul Newell is a forensic chemist and environmental scientist and Fellow of the Royal Australian Chemical Institute, holding tertiary qualifications in chemistry, environmental science as well as qualifications in forensic and clandestine drug laboratory investigation and has worked extensively in both the public and private sectors for more than 25 years.

-Paul is an expert in the field of clandestine drug manufacture and site remediation, as well as in the management and disposal of chemicals and waste from illicit drug manufacture.
-Paul is the principal author of the Australian national guideline for the remediation of clandestine drug laboratory sites, a co-author of the ‘United Nations Office of Drugs and Crime’ (UNODC) guideline for safe handling and disposal of chemicals from illicit drug manufacture, and a contributing author to the Western Australia guidelines for assessment and risk management of clandestine drug laboratories.
+Paul is a nationally and internationally recognised expert in the field of clandestine drug manufacture and site remediation, as well as in the management and disposal of chemicals and waste from illicit drug manufacture.
+Paul is the principal author of the Australian national guideline for the remediation of clandestine drug laboratory sites, and an author and co-author of ‘United Nations Office on Drugs and Crime’ (UNODC) guidelines including guidelines for disposal of chemicals from illicit drug manufacture (UNODC, 2017), and guideline for the safe handling and disposal of chemicals from illicit drug manufacture (UNODC, 2011), and is a contributing author to the Western Australia guidelines for assessment and risk management of clandestine drug laboratories.

 Paul’s specialist knowledge and hands on experience in forensic chemistry, illicit drug manufacture and the associated public health and environmental impacts stem primarily from his former role as a forensic chemist and intelligence coordinator, having previously worked in Australian Commonwealth law enforcement specifically in the fields of illicit drug manufacture, illicit drug intelligence and precursor diversion, including providing training to State Police units within Australia.